 My Credit File is a part of Equifax, Australia's leading credit bureau with over 47 years' of experience providing essential services across Australia and New Zealand.

-My Credit File also offers a credit monitoring service in the form of My Credit Alert for consumers, and business credit alerts.
+My Credit File also offers a credit monitoring service in the form of an annual My Credit Alert subscription for consumers, and business credit alerts subscription for business owners.
 These services mean that you can keep on top of your credit profile with email alerts whenever certain changes have been made to your credit file.